PRIYANSHU-0809/huffman-coding/README.md

-# huffman-coding
+# Text-file-size-compression
-C++ program which reduces the file size by assigning variable size code to the file character
+using this we can compress the text file using hofmann coding technique and decode it without any loss of information